Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 python3 -m fastchat.serve.gradio_web_server --port 8000
 ```

-The above statement should write `Running on local URL:  http://0.0.0.0:8000`.
+The above statement should return `Running on local URL:  http://0.0.0.0:8000`.

-Finally, execute `SHOW ENDPOINTS IN SERVICE AUTOTRAIN;` and visit the URL listed with the `app` endpoint.
+Finally, execute `SHOW ENDPOINTS IN SERVICE AUTOTRAIN;` in Snowsight and visit the URL listed with the `app` endpoint.
 This is the URL from which the Gradio chat interface is accessible.
+You will be prompted to enter your Snowflake username and password.

 ![Gradio Chat](./assets/chat.png)

 The dropdown will allow selecting a model to prompt.
-The selection matching the `PROJECT_NAME` in the `src/autotrain.yaml` specification file corresponds to the fine-tuned model.
-If opted to include, the model matching the `MODEL_CARD` in the `src/autotrain.yaml` specification file is the non-fine-tuned model.
+The selection matching the `PROJECT_NAME` in the `src/autotrain.yaml` specification file corresponds to the fine-tuned model, e.g. `llama-2-ft`.
+If opted to include, the model matching the `MODEL_CARD` in the `src/autotrain.yaml` specification file is the non-fine-tuned model, e.g. `Llama-2-7b-hf`.
 Below is a sample prompt of a novel offer you can use to prompt the LLM(s).
-Copy and paste to see if fine-tuning was effective.
+Copy and paste into the Gradio app and click Send.
+The fine-tuned model's response should follow the format of our training data and provide a clean description of the novel offer.

 ```
 What is this offer: